Daily Insights

 Good morning,

-Markets are higher as we start the week with corn up 4 and soybeans up 18.
+Markets are mixed this morning with corn up 4 and soybeans down 23.

 Have a Safe Day!